OP-Engineering/link-preview-js/README.md

 - If the target website does not have OpenGraph tags **the preview will most likely fail**, there are some fallbacks but in general, it will not work
 - **You cannot preview (fetch) another web page from YOUR web page.
 This is an intentional security feature of browsers called CORS**

+<h1>DO NOT FETCH CONTENT DIRECTLY FROM A USERS DEVICE.
+ONLY RUN THIS IN YOUR SERVER AND SANDBOX IT IF YOU CAN</h1>
+Browsers block this via cors, but you might be clever like a fox and run this in React Native.
+This is a bad idea, you are exposing the device user to potentially malicious links

 If you use this library and find it useful please consider [sponsoring me](https://github.com/sponsors/ospfranco), open source takes a lot of time and effort.

 # Link Preview